BA in Neuroscience

 - Successfully complete CAS NE 102/116 and NE 203/218;

-- Participate in two consecutive semesters of a faculty-mentored research experience as a junior or senior conducted under guidelines established by the program:
+- Participate in two consecutive semesters of a faculty-mentored research experience for 4 or more credits each as a junior or senior conducted under guidelines established by the program:

 a.
 Directed Study in Neuroscience (CAS NE 391, 392, 491, or 492)

 b.
 Neuroscience Honors Thesis (CAS NE 401/402);

 - A grade of C or higher is required in all 17 courses to receive credit toward the major.

 - Two courses in chemistry: CAS CH 101 and 102 (or CH 101 and 116; or CH 109 and 110; or CH 111 and 112).

 - Two courses in physics: CAS PY 105 and 106 (or PY 211 and 212; or PY 241 and 242; or PY 251 and 252).